pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 tools to work with streams of messages.
 You can do it in any language, on the platform of your choosing.

-But messages are just a mean to an end.
+But messages are just a means to an end.
 Of course, any app using the network will have to send messages at some point.
 But if your strategy involves sending messages from point A to point B, while trying to devise the logic to update your state, you are going to get it